 What happens if the alert level has been raised and there is a local lockdown or increased restrictions that mean the course cannot happen at Jackdaws?

 In the event that this course is unable to take place in person as advertised because of Covid restrictions nationally or locally, we aim, where feasible, to provide alternative provision/rescheduled dates.
 We will keep you informed of any changes and you will also have the option to withdraw your place and receive a full refund, or transfer it to another course within the same season.
 If it is not possible/feasible to do either of these then the course may be cancelled, as may also happen if there are not enough people to make it viable.

 If enhanced local Covid restrictions are imposed on the area you will be travelling from, or if you will return from a country on the Government’s red/amber list within 10 days of your course start date, then please let us know as soon as possible and do not travel to Jackdaws.
 In the case of local restrictions preventing travel, we will arrange a transfer of your fee to another course or a refund as applicable.

 I feel unwell prior to my visit.
 What should I do?

-Prior to your stay with us, should you feel unwell or develop symptoms of COVID-19, please do not travel to Jackdaws.
+Prior to your stay with us, should you test positive or develop symptoms of COVID-19, please do not travel to Jackdaws.
 You will be able to transfer your fee to another course or receive a credit note valid for a year.

 I feel unwell during my stay.
 What should I do?

-Should you feel unwell or develop symptoms of COVID-19 during your stay, you should self-isolate in your bedroom and notify the house manager on 01373 812772 (emergency number of duty manager will be issued on arrival).
-Put on a face mask and gloves if you have them, we will help you make arrangements to get home/help as needed.
+Should you feel unwell or develop symptoms of COVID-19 during your stay, you should self-isolate in your bedroom and notify the house manager on 01373 812772 and call 111 for advice.

 My course is taking place as planned because it is considered safe to do so, but I do not want to attend because of COVID-19.
 What will happen to my payment?